Program: UW Health Disparities Research Scholars

 Chenoa Allen, PhD

 Dr. Chenoa Allen received her PhD in Health Behavior and Health Education from the University of Tennessee, Knoxville, in 2016.
 She also has an MS in health and medical sciences from the University of California, Berkeley – University of California, San Francisco, Joint Medical Program.
 Allen’s research focuses on how structural forces, including state and local immigration-related policies, affect health and health care access for children in immigrant families.
-In her dissertation, she showed that state policies that restrict rights for undocumented immigrants also reduce access to health care for Latino, US citizen children who have immigrant parents.
 As an HDRS postdoctoral fellow, Allen plans to shift her focus to policies that expand rights for immigrants.
 In particular, she plans to examine whether extending public insurance coverage to pregnant undocumented immigrants improves their birth outcomes.
 Allen also studies methodological and measurement issues related to health disparities research; over the long term, she is working toward obtaining better data on under-studied immigrant and refugee groups.
-In her free time, Allen enjoys baking, embroidery, and studying aerial arts.

 Program: UW Family Medicine Primary Care Research Fellows